spectrocloud/librarium/content/docs/09.5-security/10-product-architecture.md

 # Overview

-Outside of our security principles and secure development lifecycle, Spectro Cloud also provides a cohesive security architecture for Palette.
+In addition to the security principles we adhere to and our secure development lifecycle, we provide a cohesive security architecture for Palette.

 ## Secure Product Architecture

-Palette uses a micro services-based architecture, and we take steps to ensure each service is secured.
+Palette uses a microservices-based architecture, and we take steps to ensure each service is secured.
 Product functionality is broken down logically into isolated services within containers.
-Containers are deployed in a Kubernetes cluster, called a management cluster, that Palette hosts and manages in SaaS mode or that users can host and manage in a self-hosted environment.
+Containers are deployed in a Kubernetes cluster, called a management cluster, which Palette hosts and manages in Software as a Service (SaaS) mode or that users can host and manage in a self-hosted environment.

 Palette supports three different architecture models: multi-tenant SaaS, dedicated SaaS, and self-hosted, which includes support for air gaped environment.
 These flexible deployment models allow us to adapt to existing requirements in terms of separating responsibilities and network restrictions.

 <br />

 - **Multi-tenant SaaS**: The management plane is hosted in AWS across three regions that Spectro Cloud manages: us-east-1, us-west-1, and us-west-2.
 Each customer occupies a tenant in our multi-tenant cloud environment.
 Our Operations team controls when to upgrade the management plane.

 - **Dedicated SaaS**: The management plane is hosted in a cloud or region that you specify in Spectro Cloud’s cloud account with a dedicated instance that we manage.
 In this scenario, you decide when to upgrade the management plane.